Welcome to today's edition of the Rush 24-7 podcast.

 Well, okay, fine.

-If that's what people, if if we want to start rebuilding the Republican Senate with a bunch of Arlen Specter types, then go for it.
+If that's what people, if we want to start rebuilding the Republican Senate with a bunch of Arlen Specter types, then go for it.

 That's right.

-That's what we're here thinking here in Delaware.
+That's what we're thinking here in Delaware.

-There's no way we already made the mistake of foisting Joe Biden on the rest of the nation.
+We already made the mistake of foisting Joe Biden on the rest of the nation.

-You what do you not like about Castle?
+What do you not like about Castle?

-Um, just how liberal he is.
+Just how liberal he is.

-I mean, he gets on there and says that he's a fiscal conservative and all the things that he does, and look at his voting record.
+I mean, he gets on there and says that he's a fiscal conservative and all the things that he does.

-However, um he did he he voted for TARP.
+However, he voted for TARP.

 He's in favor of that.